rogino/COSCNotes/COSC264/Test Notes.md

 - Metric: number of hops (number of subsets traversed())

 - Max path cost: 15
-- DVs sent to neighbours every 30 seconds via UDP
+- DVs sent to neighbors every 30 seconds via UDP
   - Each advertisement contains at max 25 entries

 - Table stores destination network, next hop and number of hops